mjisan/URI-HBL/README.md

 - First step in running the model is to copy the gradient wind file from the `boundary_parametric/MICHAEL/exps/1KM/OUTPUT` directory to the `boundary_model/MICHAEL/1KM/INPUT/` directory.

 - The second step is to modify the `time_mod.F90` and `grid_mod.F90` files in the GRIDS directory and define the MPI ranks `npx` and `npy` in the X and Y directions.

-- We also need to adjust the parameters, i.e., defining the name of the input file `param_file` as well as defining the name of the initial condition file name in the `model_file` section in the `input.nml` .
+- We also need to adjust the parameters, i.e., define the name of the input file `param_file` and the initial condition file name in the `model_file` section in the `input.nml`.
 The initial condition file generation will be discussed in a later release of the code.

+- The output parameters are defined in the diag_table file. `ubot` and `vbot` are the surface wind components, `um`, `vm` and `wm` are three dimensional wind fields. `znot` is the land roughness

 - Once we define all the necessary inputs, we compile the code using `./build_model.bash` and run the job using `./run_model.bash` script

+- During the runtime, each MPI ranks will generate simulation output in NetCDF format in the `/OUTPUT` directory.
+We combine these outputs at the end of simulation using a program called `mppcombine`.
+The script that does it is named `./run_combine.bash`